Azure/autorest.csharp/docs/mgmt/unit_testing_mocking.md

 There is a universal naming pattern across all the Azure Resource Manager SDKs for the "mocking extension" type:

 1. Find the extended type of the extension method, in the above example, it is `ResourceGroupResource`.
 2. Trim the `Resource` suffix off it and get the "Resource Name", in the above example, it becomes `ResourceGroup`.
-One exception is that when the extended type is `ArmResource`, please just keep `ArmResource` without trimming it.
 3. Find the namespace of the extension method, in the above example, it is `Azure.ResourceManager.Compute`.
-4. Remove the `Azure.ResourceManager` from the namespace above, and get the "RP Name", in the above example, it is `Compute`.
+4. Remove the `Azure.ResourceManager` from the namespace above, and concatenate the left segments together to get the "RP Name", in the above example, it is `Compute`.
 5. Now we get the name of the mocking extension type using this pattern: `{RP Name}{Resource Name}MockingExtension`.
 In the above extension, the name of the mocking extension type is: `ComputeResourceGroupMockingExtension`.
 6. The mocking extension type is always in the `Mocking` sub-namespace of the extension method.
 In the above example, the mocking extension type is in the `Azure.ResourceManager.Compute.Mocking` namespace.